 Figure 3.1: Seeing histograms from the SAAO DIMM and the SALT guider.
-The data are taken from the same period of time in 2016 since the SAMS was installed.
+The data are taken from the same period of time in 2018.
 Note that the guider data are not corrected for the average airmass of SALT observations during this period, so the guider data are actually better than the DIMM (which is closer to the ground).
-The PIs select their seeing restriction based on the intrinsic Zenith value and they now should expect a similar image quality delivered on the detector, except (at the time of this call) where the external seeing is <1.4".
-The reasons for this are currently being investigated and addressed.
+The PIs select their seeing restriction based on the intrinsic Zenith value and they now should expect a similar image quality delivered on the detector.